sugarsword/joeynmt-toy-models/README.md

 # Part 2 Impact of beam size on translation quality

-I took the model 3000.bpe.ende for this analysis.
-The following bash file evaluates 11 translations varying the beam sizes, recording their BLEU scores and evaluation time and plots a graph depicted below.
+I took the best performing model from part 1, bpe_3000_ende, for this analysis.
+The following bash file evaluates 13 translations varying the beam sizes, recording their BLEU scores and evaluation time and plots a graph depicted below.

     ./scripts/beam_comparison.sh